Guarding Your Yard: How to Keep Wallabies at Bay

 Alternatively, you can use natural barriers to make parts of your garden inaccessible.
 However, this might not work.
 Some wallabies are excellent at scaling rocks and other natural barriers.

-Using Repellents and Deterrents to Keep Wallabies Out
+Using Repellents and Deterrents to Keep Wallabies Away

 Some numerous repellents and deterrents can help you to keep wallabies out of your garden.
 Repellents might include some scents that you can find at your local outdoor games store or garden centre.